D2D Coded Caching Schemes for Multiaccess Networks with Combinatorial Access Topology: Original D2D coded caching

 \section{Original D2D coded caching}

-In this section, first we review the original D2D coded caching network model in \cite{Ji} and then illustrate with example the concept of DPDA proposed in \cite{JMQX} to obtain D2D coded caching schemes.
+In this section, first we describe the D2D coded caching network model in \cite{Ji} and then review the concept of DPDA proposed in \cite{JMQX} to obtain D2D coded caching schemes.